- American Physical Society Sites

 The field of quantum information has sometimes been called “applied quantum foundations”.
 This why work in the foundations of quantum mechanics finds its natural home in the Division of Quantum Information.
 Quantum foundations research includes all fundamental aspects of quantum entanglement, Bell inequalities, contextuality results like the Kochen-Specker theorem, complementarity, quantum measurement theory, various conundrums like Wigner’s friend, delayed choice experiments, and the like, as well as conceptual work in quantum interpretations such as Everett’s many-world interpretation and QBism.

-Organizer: Matthew Leifer, Rob Spekkens
+Organizers: Matthew Leifer, Rob Spekkens, Ian Durham

 Two important developments in quantum computing in recent years have made this a privileged time in the history of the field: first is computers being built with 50-100 qubits and high fidelity gates (so called NISQ computers), and the second is public access to such machines.
 Both of these milestones have made quantum software more important than ever.